jkofferath/BusinessRule2Cypher/README.md

 1. **Extract Key Values (Inference)**: Given a validation set with NL inputs, extract the relevant key values from a predefined set of available key values uisng the few-shot prompt.
 As output, we obtain a .csv file with the predictions.
 2. **Evaluate Key Value Extraction**: Given a validation set and the corresponding predictions file, calculate precision, recall and F1-score.

-An example predictions file is included to run the evaluation script without the need for prior inference.
+An example predictions file is included.

 # Data Collection